wp-plugins/kalendar-cz/readme.txt

 * Plugin zobrazuje hodiny, čas, kto má dnes a zajtra sviatok, párny, nepárny týždeň, číslo týždňa a počet dní do Vianoc či do konca roka.
 To všetko v postranným panelu (možnosť  použiť  ako widget).

 = EN =
-* Plugin show the date, time, days to the Christmas and the czech festivals on sidebar (you can use it as widget).
+* Plugin show the date, time, days to the Christmas and the cz/sk festivals on sidebar (you can use it as widget).

 == Installation ==
 = CZ =